tehreemkousar837-max/AIdevelopers-by-tehreem-kousar/README.md

 The Shift from Writing Code to Building Intelligence

-Developers <a href="(https://aitech.edu.pk/career-tracks/ai-machine-learning/)">Open Link</a> are no longer just writing instructions for machines; they’re designing systems that can learn, adapt, and make decisions.
+Developers are no longer just writing instructions for machines; they’re designing systems that can learn, adapt, and make decisions.
 AI introduces a new mindset.
 Instead of focusing only on “how to code,” developers now think about “how the system should behave.”

 This shift is subtle but powerful.
 It transforms development from a mechanical process into a creative one, where logic meets learning.